BizaNator/FNBrainVault/README.md

 ### Interactive Processing Menu

-The easiest way to use WebMark is through the interactive menu:
+The easiest way to use FnBrainVault is through the interactive menu:

 ```bash
 python process_existing.py